andreafioraldi/afl-qemu-cov/README.md

 (testcase id, basic block address).
 Of course the testcase id not no unique as a testcase may discover more than one basic block.

+`./afl-qemu-total-cov -l output1.csv`

+This script outputs the Basic Blocks coverage from the output of the previous script.

 `./afl-qemu-ts-cov -i /path/to/AFL/queue -l output1.csv -o output2.csv`

 This script will create output2.csv that contains the tuples